ethcatherders/PM/Hard Fork Planning and Coordination/IstanbulHFEIPs.md

 [EIP 1679](https://eips.ethereum.org/EIPS/eip-1679) is created as the **Istanbul Hardfork** tracking **Meta EIP** .

 Below is the list of EIPs proposed so far.
-We are going to update its status from "Proposed" -->  "Under Considerstion" --> "Accepted" or "Rejected" for the Istanbul upgrade based on the decision taken by the Core Devs.
+We are going to update its status from "Proposed" -->  "Under Consideration" --> "Accepted" or "Rejected" for the Istanbul upgrade based on the decision taken by the Core Devs.

  №  | EIP  |	Description	| Status |	Client Implementation |	Testnet |	Include in Istanbul HF |